lagunoff/htmlt-wasm/README.md

 # 🌟 Benefits compare to Reflex+GHCJS+JSaddle

 The key benefit of htmlt-wasm is that is has much fewer dependencies and much fewer lines in actual implementation, providing similar value.
 Also the code is much more understandable.
 This is my personal opinion of course and other people will have different perspectives, I admit it's far from being ideal at the time of writing, but I'll try my best.
 Also if you use 'JSaddle' with 'GHCJS' you might noticed an annoying fact that you have to write two versions of FFI for 'GHCJS' and 'JSaddle' that can potentially diverge and can lead to production bugs.
-In contrast htmlt-wasm you don't have this distinction it works similar way to 'JSaddle' either throught websockets (on a devserver) or throught WASM shared memory (in production) using same protocol.
-This protocol also optimized to reduce round-trips and feels significatly faster compare to JSaddle in my experience.
+In contrast htmlt-wasm you don't have this distinction it works similar way to 'JSaddle' either throught websockets (on a devserver) or throught WASM shared memory (in production) using the same protocol.
+This protocol also optimized to minimize round-trips resulting in faster hot-reloading experience compared to JSaddle.

 # 🐞 WebAssembly Backend Bug